CaioSilva88/CaioSilva88/README.md

-- 🌱 I’m currently learning JavaScript
 - 💬 Ask me about everything!
 - 📫 How to reach me: caiopsilv@gmail.com
 - 🔭 2020 goals: Learn JavaScript
-- 😄 Pronouns: he/him
+- 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love music!
+- ⚡ Another fun fact:  Yeah, I do know that HTML is not a programming language :P
 ---

 ### - Languages and Tools...